-The rules place the responsibility (and therefore, the liability) on the MLTS operator.
+The rules place the responsibility and liability on the MLTS operator.
 As if this is not complicated enough, like so many regulations, there are a list of exemptions that may apply.

 How Do I Know If I Am Compliant?

-The Michigan Public Service Commission (MPSC) provides a complete guide to the regulations but because the rules vary by locations and capabilities of MLTS systems, they strongly suggest that companies communicate with their local 911 service providers and telecommunications equipment provider to ensure compliance.
-Local public safety entities can provide specific guidance as to what constitutes compliance and what is considered “best practices.”
+The Michigan Public Service Commission (MPSC) provides a complete guide to the regulations but the rules vary by locations and capabilities of MLTS systems.
+They strongly suggest that companies communicate with their local 911 service providers and telecommunications equipment provider to ensure compliance.
+Local public safety entities can provide specific guidance as to what constitutes compliance and what is considered “best practices”.

-When working with public safety entities and your telecommunications equipment providers, some questions you should consider are:
+When working with public safety entities and your telecommunications equipment providers, consider the following questions:

 - How many locations do I have?